 Q&A with MSc Global Central Banking & Financial Regulation student Frederico Barros Diniz

-From his experience of online assessments to his advice for potential applicants, current course participant Frederico answers your top ten burning questions about studying MSc Global Central Banking & Financial Regulation.
+From his experience of online assessments to his advice for potential applicants, current course participant Frederico answers your top ten burning questions about studying our MSc Global Central Banking & Financial Regulation.

 1. Why did you choose Warwick?